ony3000/1to30/README.md

 ## Getting Started

+First, you need to decide which package manager to use for this project.
+You have three options:

+- npm
+- yarn classic
+- pnpm

+This project contains the lockfiles of each package manager, so before installing the package, remove unused package manager lockfiles.

-First, run the development server:
+After installing the package, run the development server:

 ```bash
 npm run dev